-Catalyst is designed around 8 units which are delivered through a blended model including immersion trips, intensives and hubs.
+Catalyst is designed around 8 units, delivered through cross cultural immersion trips, intensives and hubs.

-Hubs: During semesters, a typical week includes one hub day of in-class delivery.
-Hubs are the central learning space for Catalyst and involve talks from industry leaders, lectures, unit content and opportunities to engage with lecturers and other students.
+Hubs: During semesters, a typical week includes one 'hub' day (in-class).
+Hubs are the central learning space for Catalyst.
+They involve talks from industry leaders, lectures, unit content and opportunities to engage with lecturers and other students.

 Intensives: In-class lectures delivered within 4 consecutive days.

 Immersions: Two approx. 12 day cross cultural 'immersion' trips (overseas and local).